-I spent a number of weeks making photographs throughout South Dakota.
-The conditions were dusty, windy and cold or hot.
-Many roads were (and still are) not paved; I knew if I didn't venture into the unknown, I would never see anything; I had to take chances.
+I spent many weeks making photographs throughout South Dakota.
+The conditions were dusty, windy, hot and cold.
+Many roads were not paved; I knew if I did not venture into the unknown, I would never see anything; I had to check things out.
 I also had to keep an eye out for rattle snakes!

 I spotted this shot-up old car and parked my truck as close as I could.
 It was shortly before sunset, however, I took my time considering a perspective.
 I carefully walked around it many times, mindful of the holes in the ground (snake holes?).
 Was it safe?

+I ultimately decided to fill the viewfinder with the old car without any of the surrounding landscape.
 I fetched my tripod from the truck along with my Hasselblad 120mm lens.
-I put the sun setting sun behind me and made a series of exposures accentuating the years of texture and age.
-As I was working I realized there were countless prairie dogs peeking their heads out of the holes in the ground; they were cheering me on!
+I put the setting sun behind me and made a series of exposures accentuating the years of texture and age.
+As I was working, I realized there were countless prairie dogs peeking their heads out of the holes in the ground; they were cheering me on!